sghiaa/sf_food_trucks/README.md

 # SfFoodTrucks

 ## Goal
-To provide a random food truck selection, to make decisions easier.
+To provide a random food truck selection, makeing decisions easier by removing the human element.

 ## Technical decisions
 1) This app currently reads a csv and does filtering at the controller level.
 This could be improved by adding a database,